ChungYujoyce/ML_106062109_hw2/README.md

 ### 3. Neighbors
 * getNeighbors
-    1. User input k
+    1. Users input k
-    2. Use aready exists euclideanDistance function to get the similarity from training instances and testing instances
+    2. Using already exists euclideanDistance function to get the similarity from training instances and testing instances
-        * All training_examples for using for one test_example
+        * All training_examples to use for one test_example
         * `distance.append` pairs of `(training_example[x], distance)`
         * `sort(key=operator.itemgetter(1))` will give:
         A *function* that grabs the *index=1* item from a list-like object